@keyv/valkey

 Valkey storage adapter for Keyv.

-Valkey is the open source replacement to Redis which decided do a dual license approach moving forward.
+Valkey is the open source replacement to Redis which decided to do a dual license approach moving forward.
 Valkey is a drop-in replacement for Redis and is fully compatible with the Redis protocol.

 We are using the iovalkey which is a Node.js client for Valkey based on the ioredis client.